 These memories are now brought together and presented in a compelling free exhibition of the music, civic and social history of Portsmouth Guildhall, telling the story of the iconic venue from the night it was devastated in 1941, to its rebuild, rise to fame through its legendary music performances, to present day.
 Stories are captured in two 15 minute films, recorded memories, archive material and memorabilia.

-Located in the Bronze Door area on the 1st Floor of Portsmouth Guildhall, the exhibition will be openly accessible to the public from Monday 27th January – Friday 27th March, 9am – 5pm weekdays and 10am – 2pm Saturdays and accessible on show nights for ticket holders.
-(Subject to availability, please check opening times before visit).
+Located in the Bronze Door area on the 1st Floor of Portsmouth Guildhall, the exhibition will be openly accessible to the public (check back for dates and times) and accessible on show nights for ticket holders, subject to availability.

-The project has engaged a new team of over 40 volunteers who have helped unearth archive material, record interviews and worked to create a permanent digital archive to be launched in March 2020, to which people will be able to continuously add their memories for years to come.
+The project has engaged a new team of over 40 volunteers who have helped unearth archive material, record interviews and worked to create a permanent digital archive, to which people will be able to continuously add their memories for years to come.
 The volunteers have also delivered talks, arts-based outreach workshops and reminiscence sessions with schools, care homes and community groups across the city.

 Some of the wonderful memories shared include those of the legendary concerts and acts people have attended, the prices they paid – including just 50p to see Ella Fitzgerald, their memories of Guildhall Square, playing on the steps, seeing the building bombed out and even tales of who has taken a nap in the Lady Mayoress’ bedroom!